 Number formats for DATES

 Dates in Excel are just numbers, so you can use custom number formats to change the way they display.
-Excel many specific codes you can use to display components of a date in different ways.
+Excel has many specific codes you can use to display components of a date in different ways.
 The screen below shows how Excel displays the date in D5, September 3, 2018, with a variety of custom number formats:

 Number formats for TIME